petbrain/petway/README.md

 ## PW values

-PetWay is primarily targeted to 64-bit systems.
 All values are 128 bit wide.

-The basic PW values do not require memory allocation.
+The basic values, such as null, boolean, integer, etc. do not require memory allocation.

-Functions never return pointers to PW value, they always return the whole 128 bit structure.
-It's the caller's responsibility to destroy values returned by functions.
+It's the caller's responsibility to destroy values.
 The simplest and natural way to do that is assigning them to automatically cleaned local variables declared with `PwValue`.